Student Led Inquiry. Hands on Learning. The Discovery Approach.

 Creative Arts: Students created their own tree habitats.
 Some children chose to make tree houses and others made mangroves.
 The students made books to go along with these projects.

-This is an example of a short, student-led, mangrove unit.
+This is an example of a short, student-led, mangrove unit, that worked really well in my multi-age classroom in Placencia, Belize.
 I was able to pull from online resources as well to add supplemental material to our unit.

-Free mangrove resources that can be modified to fit where you live!
+Check out these free mangrove resources that can be modified to fit where you live: